S2AUlendo/HeatCompensation-Docs/Dyndrite/Detailed Example.md

 ```

-Integrating UlendoHc into your workflow is simple
+Integrating UlendoHc into your workflow is simple.